nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 echo "<script type=\"text/javascript\">window.location.replace('$dest');</script>";
 ```

 The 2nd line builds the new URL based on the requested URL.
-So, https://nicolasventura.com/blog turns into https://nicfv.com/blog.
+So, [https://nicolasventura.com/blog](https://nicolasventura.com/blog) turns into [https://nicfv.com/blog](https://nicfv.com/blog).
 Try it for yourself!
 See how simple it would be to change it if I get a new common domain?
 The 3rd line is totally optional, it shows a redirect message with a hyperlink, in case the visitor's browser has disabled URL redirect.
-And the 4th line is exactly my [first solution](#first-solution), which actually redirects.
+And the 4th line is exactly my [first solution](#first-solution), which actually does the redirect.
 The best part about this was the fact that I did not need to mess with DNS records for nicolasventura.com at all!

 ## Consolidating Subdomains

 My second big part of this project was migrating my blog and photos into the same website hosting as my homepage.
 That's why the URLs changed from *blog.nicfv.com* (a separate subdomain) to *nicfv.com/blog* (a subdirectory within the apex domain) for example.
 I made this change for a few reasons.

 1. It makes it easier for a visitor to navigate between my websites, since they are all part of the same top level directory.
-I'm also able to add navigation tabs using `mkdocs` which further improves the user experience and makes my website look better.
+I'm also able to add navigation tabs using `mkdocs` which further improves the user experience and makes my website look a lot better.
 1. It more strictly makes them look uniform to one another, since I can now use a single `mkdocs.yml` configuration file for all 3 websites.
 1. If I want to add more websites, I can do so directly in this one by creating a new subdirectory and index page, and it will automatically use all the same styling rules as the rest of them.
 1. It cleans up the DNS records for nicfv.com.
 Also, a side effect of this also benefits my [URL redirection](#url-redirection) since everything is a subdirectory and not a subdomain.
 (With subdomains, I would actually have to create a redirect for each one individually, since wildcard subdomains pose a security risk.)